FoxxPratikSau/foodiespot/README.md

 - View reservation details
 - Progressive information gathering for a better user experience

-## Implementation Approaches
+## Implementation

-This repository includes three different implementations of the restaurant booking agent:

-1. **Original ToolAgent**: A custom implementation using a structured prompting pattern that guides the LLM to call appropriate functions
-2. **DSPy Agent**: A more modular implementation using DSPy's ChainOfThought pattern for better performance
-3. **DSPy ReAct Agent**: An advanced implementation using DSPy's ReAct pattern, which combines reasoning and acting in an iterative cycle
+The project includes the `intent_restaurant_booking.py` script, which serves as the main entry point for the restaurant booking agent.
+This implementation utilizes a structured prompting pattern to guide the AI in making appropriate function calls.

-## Setup
+### Setup

 1. Clone this repository:
    ```bash